borymskyi/trail-app/README.md

 # REST API for a habit building application.
->This application will help you introduce new healthy habits into your life.
-You create a "Trail" and every time you complete a task, update the date.
+>This application will help you introduce new healthy habits into your life. <b>Create a "trail" and every time you complete a task - update the date</b>.
 A habit is like a trail, without using it, it overgrows.

 In this project I realize full mechanism of user login and registration.
 Also Implement Role Based Action Control.